 When you need to quote an entire poem or a fragment from a poetry, you ought to preserve the original formatting style of the verses.
 This way, you’ll be able to transmit the genuine signification.
 To understand this, take a look at the following example:

 Maya Angelou transmits a truly empowering message in her poem, “Still I Rise”:

 4. Insert or leave out words in citations.

 This may be helpful when you are required to modify the significance of the quote to some extent, for the purpose of providing an adequate context or eliminating certain parts that may be irrelevant to your ideas.
+Keep this in mind while your toefl essay topic.
 Take a look at the following examples that illustrate the way in which you need to add the citation in both situations:

 Use the symbols “[” and “]” to “introduce” your own words to offer information regarding the context of a citation:

 Peter Johnson, a contemporary author of short stories, stated that “A lot of individuals [who are novelists] have an attitude of superiority towards authors of short stories, which is wrong”(25).

 Use ellipses (…) when you wish to leave out a fragment that is irrelevant to your paper.
 Here’s how you do it: